-Note: A trustee selling assets held in the trust may also qualify.
+Note: A trustee selling assets held in the trust may also qualify for Entrepreneurs' Relief.

-If you sell all or a part of your business you must be sole trader or business partner and you must have owned the business for a minimum of 12 months before the date that you sell it to qualify for Entrepreneurs Relief.
+If you sell all or a part of your business you must be sole trader or business partner.
+You must also have owned the business for a minimum of 12 months before the date that you sell it to qualify for Entrepreneurs Relief.

-There are two main conditions to follow if you intend to sell your shares in the company and they must both apply for at least 12 months before you selling the shares;
+There are two main conditions to follow if you intend to sell your shares in the company.
+They must both apply for at least 12 months before selling the shares:

 Note: You can still qualify for Entrepreneurs' Relief if you sell your shares within 3 years even if the company ceases to be a trading company.

-The method you use to work out your tax will depend on whether all of your gains are eligible for Entrepreneurs’ Relief.
+The method you use to work out your tax will depend on whether all the gains are eligible for Entrepreneurs’ Relief.

-Note: If you have other gains, the tax you pay on those depends on what Income Tax rate you pay and when you made your gain.
+Note: If you have other gains, the tax you pay on those depends on what Income Tax rates you pay and when you made your gain.

-Higher rate Income Tax payers will pay 28% tax on those gains which are made before 6 April 2016 that do not qualify for Entrepreneurs' Relief.
-Gains made from 6 April 2016 that do not qualify for Entrepreneurs' Relief you can expect to pay;
+Higher rate Income Tax payers will pay 28% tax on gains made before the 6th of April 2016 that are not eligible for Entrepreneurs' Relief.
+On gains made from the 6th of April 2016 that do not qualify for Entrepreneurs' Relief you can expect to pay:

-You can use your tax-free allowance against the gains that would be charged at the highest rates (e.g. where you would pay 28% tax).
+You can use the tax-free allowance against gains that would get charged at the highest rates (e.g. where you would pay 28% tax).

 Basic rate taxpayers can use these steps to work out the tax rate that you can expect to pay on gains if they do not qualify for Entrepreneurs’ Relief.

-Where to get Help - You can contact HM Revenue and Customs or seek professional help from a tax adviser.
+Note: You can either contact HM Revenue and Customs or seek professional help from a tax adviser.

-Note: Even though there is no limit as to how many times you can claim for Entrepreneurs' Relief, the maximum amount of relief that you can claim during your lifetime is £10 million.
+Note: There is no limit on how many times you can claim for Entrepreneurs' Relief.
+But, the maximum amount of relief you can claim during a lifetime is £10 million.